atanasgegov/db-perf-check/README.md

 **How to run the application:**

-1. Run via IDE
+- Run via IDE
   Just run java class as Java Application -> **com.akg.dbperfcheck.DBPerfCheckApplication.java**

-2. Build with maven and Run the jar file.<br/>
+- Build with maven and Run the jar file.<br/>
-  2.1.
-Go to the project home directory and run<br/>
+  1. Go to the project home directory and run<br/>
-  	**$mvn clean install**<br/>
+  	&nbsp;&nbsp;**$mvn clean install**<br/>
-  2.2.
-Copy/Paste dbperfcheck-0.0.1-SNAPSHOT.jar and src/main/resources directory where you want, for example let be directory TEST.<br/>
+  2. Copy/Paste dbperfcheck-0.0.1-SNAPSHOT.jar and src/main/resources directory where you want, for example let be directory TEST.<br/>
-  2.3.
-Go to TEST directory open application.yaml file and set the proper values for the properties ( input-data-file, use-cases, etc.<br/>
+  3. Go to TEST directory open application.yaml file and set the proper values for the properties ( input-data-file, use-cases, etc.<br/>
-  2.4.
-Run.<br/>
+  4. Run.<br/>
-    **$java -jar dbperfcheck-0.0.1-SNAPSHOT.jar -Dspring.config.location=.**<br/>
+    &nbsp;&nbsp;**$java -jar dbperfcheck-0.0.1-SNAPSHOT.jar -Dspring.config.location=.**<br/>

 **Configurations**